-However, if a team has fewer than seven players because one or more players has deliberately left the field of play, the referee is not obliged to stop the match and the advantage may be played.
-In such cases, the referee should not allow the match to resume after the ball has gone out of play if a team does not have the minimum number of 7 players.
+If a team has fewer than seven players because one or more players has deliberately left the field of play, the referee is not obliged to stop the match and the advantage may be played.
+In such cases, the referee must not allow the match to resume after the ball has gone out of play if a team does not have the minimum number of seven players.